DuncanRitchie/blog/src/content/posts/2022/html-elements.md

 	<dt><code>&lt;table&gt;</code></dt>
 	<dd>
 		<p>
-			I don’t write HTML tables very often, but I have done so.
+			At the time of writing this article, I wasn’t making HTML tables very often, but I had done so.
+			I have since added a load of tables to my Latin website.
 		</p>
 	</dd>
 </div>